jfnavarro/st_viewer/README.md

 If you want to load a dataset you can go to the "Datasets view" and click in the button "Import dataset" then a dialog form will be shown where you can load the ST data, the HE image and other files.
+You can also download a dataset automatically if its files are inside a folder with the option "Load folder" and you can use a meta-file to load a dataset.
+The meta-file must describe where all the dataset's files are and it should have the following format:

+{
+        "name": "test",
+        "tissue": "test_tissue",
+        "species": "test_species",
+        "comments": "test_comments",
+	"data": "/Users/user/test_dataset/stdata.tsv",
+	"image": "/Users/user/test_dataset/image.jpg",
+	"aligment": "/Users/user/test_dataset/alignment.txt",
+	"coordinates": "/Users/user/test_dataset/spots.txt",
+	"spike_ins": "",
+	"size_factors": ""
+}

 After that you can just double click in the dataset to open it.
-(more detailed information about this in the manual).
+(more detailed information about this in the soon to come manual).

 Note that the referred 3x3 aligment matrix file must have the following format: